-The transition to a cyclical economy requires a change in focus on reuse, repair, renewal and recycling of existing materials and products.
+The transition to a circular economy requires a change in focus on reuse, repair, renewal and recycling of existing materials and products.
 That previously considered "waste" can be converted into raw material.

 Read more on the following newsletters:

-- Cyclical Economy, a powerful force for tackling climate change (Material Economics - 2018)
+- Circular Economy, a powerful force for tackling climate change (Material Economics - 2018)

 - Green Public Procurement for a Cyclical Economy, Handbook and Good Practices (European Commission - 2017)